MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 - Compute

 ### How many phases is the MOR earning categorized into?
-Phase 1: Code & Capital
+Phase 1: Code & Capital (live)
-Phase 2: Compute
+Phase 2: Compute (May/June)
-Phase 3: Community
+Phase 3: Community (July/August)
 Phase 4: Adding More Chains / Yield Types

 ### Where will the AMM liquidity pool be created?
-Uniswap on Arbitrum chain with wETH/MOR pair.
+It will be Uniswap on Arbitrum chain with wETH/MOR pair.

 ### How will the initial liquidity be created?
-51,444 MOR tokens by day 90 dedicated to the protection fund and leveraged for bootstrapping purpose will be paired with yield generated from deposited stETH and put into AMM liquidity pool.
+MOR tokens by day 90 dedicated to the Protection Fund and leveraged for bootstrapping purpose will be paired with yield generated from deposited stETH and put into AMM liquidity pool.
+Step by step process explained [here](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Phased%20AMM%20Deployment%20and%20Fair%20Price%20Discovery.md).

 ### What is the initial price of the MOR token?
 What will be the marketсap/FDV of the MOR token?
-It’s unpredictable as it entirely depends on the volume of stETH deposited during the bootstrap period.
+The initial price of the MOR token is unpredictable as it entirely depends on the volume of stETH deposited during the bootstrap period.
+You can make your own estimates using the price projection tool available on this website: https://morstats.info/mor-price-projection/

 ### What is Protocol Owned Liquidity?
-The yield of stETH contributed stays in the Morpheus protocol and adds depth to Uniswap and similar pools so that MOR becomes more liquid over time.
+Protocol Owned Liquidity refers to the yield generated from stETH contributions that remains within the Morpheus protocol.
+This yield increases and enhancing the liquidity depth of the MOR token over time.
+It's important to note that this liquidity is owned and managed by the Morpheus protocol itself rather than individual users.

 ---